 NICOLAI SCHULTZ, LEAD ALTO PLAYER WITH THE DANISH RADIO BIG BAND

-SUITABLE FOR ALL INSTRUMENTS
+SUITABLE FOR ALL INSTRUMENTS (REALLY!)

-These jazz solos are available for all C, Bb and Eb instruments (chromatic bag pipe not included) in treble and/or bass clef.
+These jazz solos are available for all C, Bb and Eb instruments (chromatic bag pipe not covered) in treble and/or bass clef.
 The range of the solos is mostly kept within two octaves, making them easily playable on most instruments.
 Piano player?
 Try playing the solos with your right hand and add left-hand chords.
 Or play them with both hands in octaves.

 BASS CLEF 8va basso